Advisory Opinion: Managing Data Security With Technology Providers

 The security of personal information is a concern for users, who are typically students and alumni of the institution.
 User data could be compromised through malicious hacking or unintentionally through data disclosure without authorization.
 Stolen personal data can lead to a variety of negative outcomes for victims, including identity theft.
 Consequently, it is imperative for educational institutions, technology providers, and employers to know how to safeguard student data that are stored internally or through a third party, to carefully consider what data and information they are collecting, and to clearly communicate how the information will be used and to whom it will be disclosed.

-The Family Educational Rights and Privacy Act (FERPA) protects student identifiable information found in student records from unauthorized disclosure.
-In addition to FERPA, there are other regulatory requirements affecting both educational institutions and employers with respect to handling and maintaining student personal data.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects student identifiable information found in student records from unauthorized disclosure.
+The Protection of Pupil Rights Amendment (PPRA) is a federal law that provides certain rights for parents of student regarding, among other things, student participation in surveys; the inspection of instructional material; and the collection, disclosure, and use of personal information for marketing purposes.
+In addition to FERPA and PPRA, there are other statutory and regulatory requirements affecting both educational institutions and employers with respect to handling and maintaining student personal data.
+Currently, there are 40 states with established laws relating to student privacy.
 State and federal laws vary in terms of what information is protected.
-Colleges and universities should work with their legal professionals to determine the impact of FERPA and other applicable laws with respect to the use of any electronically stored personal information of students/alumni.
+Colleges and universities should work with their legal professionals to determine the impact of FERPA, PPRA, and other applicable laws with respect to the use of any electronically stored personal information of students/alumni.

 The use and security of personal data is a rapidly evolving area in terms of the types of technology used, user attitudes, and legal frameworks and requirements.
 Career center professionals should understand both the general and platform-specific situations presented by platforms that involve the use of personal data.
+Career center professionals should understand both the general and platform-specific situations presented by platforms that involve the use of personal data.
 Career center professionals should expect to invest time in staying current on the topics of data privacy and the online security of student personal information and be ready to update related policies.

 Key Considerations for Selecting Technology Providers